Nortech set to take on 300-mile charity bike ride to support former employee

 Nortech has already raised £2,170 after the company matched the donations made by employees, which totalled more than £1,000.
 Fundraising for the bike ride has generated over £600 and the team’s target is £5,000.
 Charities to benefit are MacMillan Cancer Support, which has supported Matthew and his young family, as well as the Jo & Mya Memorial Fund, which supports bereaved children.

 The bike ride is set to take place over a period of four days from September 12 - 16, when eleven Nortech colleagues will take to the road and tackle the 285 mile trip.
-The Nortech staff, including Bryan Bunn, managing director of Nortech, are now in training for their cycle challenge.
+The Nortech staff are now in training for their cycle challenge.

 Matthew, who has a young family, said: “I am deeply moved by the generosity of my colleagues and the company, and am proud to have been a member of such a great team.
 I think that the bike ride is a great idea, if not overly ambitious.
 I have nothing but admiration for the determination and dedication of the Nortech team.”